frknayk/Reinforcement-Learning-In-Control/README.md

     2. Use the RL algorithm from rlcontrol/agents/algorithm_name
     3. Gave them as parameter to the Organizer class which would handle all training process and log training events.

+- You can always change training parameters by the getting them with```get_default_training_config()``` function and giving config as parameter to ```train()``` function.

+### Watch Training
 - Watch training process from tensorboard file which is created by date and time inside Logs/ folder automatically.
-- You can always change training parameters by the getting them with```get_default_training_config()``` function and giving config as parameter to ```train()``` function.

 ## Inference
 Check ```Examples/ex_inference.py``` script.
 There is only few things you need to test your own Rl controller,